filmnoirprod/machine_learning/README.md

 ## Exercise 1
 At this exercise we were given two datasets.
 A small and a big one.
 We had to implement different classification algorithms , and maximize their accuracy using cross-validation and the best pipeline for each classifier.
 The classifiers we tested are : dummy classifier , kNN classifier , Gaussian Naive Bayes , MultiLayer Perceptron.
-We also test different pipelines in order to achieve the best machine learning model.
+We also tested different pipelines in order to achieve the best machine learning model.

 ## Exercise 2